MeanyLodge/History/docs/Zoo.md

 In the [Industrial Park](Industrial-Park).

-### Description
+### Purpose

-The Zoo is the veterinary hospital for Meany animals.
-In the Zoo, the [veterinarians](Mechanic) administer the copious amounts of TLC needed to keep them going.
+The Zoo is the veterinary hospital for Meany [animals](Machines).
+In the Zoo, the [veterinarians](Mechanic) administer the TLC needed to keep them going.
 Since the Zoo is only big enough for one critter at a time, the [Machines](Machines) take turns breaking down.
 If you believe that one, we've got a Tom Cat differential we'd like to sell you.

+### Events
+- Construction: 1993

 ### See Also

 - Zoo [Building Plans](/reference/Zoo-Plans.pdf)

+---
 ### History

 #### 1984